 The study found that symptom awareness could be improved.
-One in two people (50%) were unable to name any symptoms at all.
-The most commonly named symptom of lung cancer was a cough (33%), followed by shortness of breath (31%) and coughing up more spit or phlegm (14%).
-In 2013 the three most frequently mentioned symptoms of lung cancer in Norway were breathlessness (47%), a cough (40%) and chest and/or shoulder pains (9%)
+Four in ten people (40%) were unable to name any symptoms at all.
+The most commonly named symptom of lung cancer was shortness of breath (40%), followed by a cough (34%) and tiredness (16%).
+In 2013 the three most frequently mentioned symptoms of lung cancer were breathlessness (31%), cough (26%) and tiredness or lack of energy (12%).